 Only Mine Based On Real Events

-After only one date David immerses himself in every facet of Julie’s life and she quickly finds herself in stalker town.
-The Only Mine movie starts with David being in her house prior to her arrival home and, giving her a present that seems meaningful to him.
+After only one date, David immerses himself in every facet of Julie’s life.
+She quickly finds herself in stalker-town.
+The Only Mine movie starts with David being in her house prior to her arrival home.
+He gives her a present that seems meaningful to him.
 Then, while babysitting for her best friend, Julie, well, babysits.
 She reads a book and doesn’t look at her phone.
 Much to David’s utter reprehension, he turns up almost beating the door down, and requests kindly that he always knows where she is.

 It doesn’t matter that the props used to allow David to get away with his behavior are flimsy at best.
 For example, the chief of the police station thinks of David as a son.
 The receptionist secretly crushes on him and is over eager to drop Julie in trouble to get her way.
 The story moves along at the pace of a freight train, pinning Julie under it.
 I’m certain anyone who’s been the victim of harassment will find something in common with parts of the storyline.
 I’m not saying it’s eloquent or great writing, but for some sick reason, I enjoyed it.
 Kind of like my secret habit of watching daytime soaps, the drama man, the drama is good.